yujiri8/yujiri.xyz/reviews/jedi_fallen_order.md

 * Cal decides not to press her about it because "we have our lead now", but that makes no sense because they have hours left to ride.

 * Greez says he doesn't know what's going on between Cal and Cere, but Cal said it right in front of his face.
-In fact from Cal's body language in that scene, I thought he considered not saying it in front of Greez for Cere's sake, but then decided she didn't deserve that favor and more or less gave her secret away.
+In fact from Cal's body language in that scene, I thought he considered not saying it in front of Greez for Cere's sake, but then decided she didn't deserve that favor and gave it away.
 Apparently the writers were trying to convey that he took Cere out of Greez's earshot for this and the cutscene animators didn't do their job.

 ## Act 3